GSA/digitalgov.gov/content/news/2022/01/2022-01-19-call-for-participation-2022-government-ux-summit.md

 date: 2022-01-19 15:47:00 -0500
 kicker: User Experience
 title: "Call for Participation: 2022 Government UX Summit"
-deck: "We are looking for federal speakers to share their experiences as UX practitioners in government."
 summary: "Learn more about the UX Summit submission process, and submit your presentations for consideration!"

 # See all topics at https://digital.gov/topics